-Originally from Goldsboro, North Carolina, Kameishia Wooten discovered her passion for filmmaking while studying pre-law at the University of North Carolina at Chapel Hill.
-After making a short film in a production class that was well received on campus, she realized her desire for storytelling and went on to pursue a M.F.A. in Film Production from Columbia College Chicago.
+Originally from Goldsboro, North Carolina, Kameishia Wooten discovered her passion for filmmaking after making a crowd-pleasing short film in a production class entitled "How To Catch The Man of Your Dreams."
+It was her urban interpretation of Cinderella.
+After obtaining a B.A. from UNC-Chapel Hill, she went on to pursue a M.F.A. in Directing from Columbia College Chicago.

 Copyright © 2019 Kamrock Entertainment, LLC - All Rights Reserved.